OSGeo/gdal/doc/source/drivers/raster/gti.rst

 * The tiles are listed as features of any GDAL supported vector format.
 Use of formats with efficient spatial filtering is recommended, such as :ref:`GeoPackage <vector.gpkg>`, :ref:`FlatGeoBuf <vector.flatgeobuf>` or :ref:`PostGIS <vector.pg>`.
-The VRTTI driver can thus use a larger number of tiles than the VRT driver (hundreds of thousands or more), provided the underlying vector format is efficient.
+The GTI driver can thus use a larger number of tiles than the VRT driver (hundreds of thousands or more), provided the underlying vector format is efficient.

 * The tiles may have different SRS.
-The VRTTI driver is capable of on-the-fly reprojection
+The GTI driver is capable of on-the-fly reprojection

-* The VRTTI driver offers control on the order in which tiles are composited, when they overlap (z-order)
+* The GTI driver offers control on the order in which tiles are composited, when they overlap (z-order)

-* The VRTTI driver honours the mask/alpha band when compositing together overlapping tiles.
+* The GTI driver honours the mask/alpha band when compositing together overlapping tiles.

-* Contrary to the VRT driver, the VRTTI driver does not enable to alter characteristics of referenced tiles, such as their georeferencing, nodata value, etc. If such behavior is desired, the tiles must be for example wrapped individually in a VRT file before being referenced in the VRTTI index.
+* Contrary to the VRT driver, the GTI driver does not enable to alter characteristics of referenced tiles, such as their georeferencing, nodata value, etc. If such behavior is desired, the tiles must be for example wrapped individually in a VRT file before being referenced in the GTI index.

 Connection strings
 ------------------

-The VRTTI driver accepts different types of connection strings:
+The GTI driver accepts different types of connection strings:

-* a vector file in GeoPackage format with a ``.vrt.gpkg`` extension, or in FlatGeoBuf format with a ``.vrt.fgb`` extension, meeting the minimum requirements for a VRTTI compatible tile index, detailed later.
+* a vector file in GeoPackage format with a ``.gti.gpkg`` extension, or in FlatGeoBuf format with a ``.gti.fgb`` extension, meeting the minimum requirements for a GTI compatible tile index, detailed later.

-  For example: ``tileindex.vrt.gpkg``
+  For example: ``tileindex.gti.gpkg``

-* any vector file in a GDAL supported format, with its filename (or connection string prefixed with ``VRTTI:``
+* any vector file in a GDAL supported format, with its filename (or connection string prefixed with ``GTI:``

-  For example: ``VRTTI:tileindex.shp`` or ``VRTTI:PG:database=my_db schema=tileindex``
+  For example: ``GTI:tileindex.shp`` or ``GTI:PG:database=my_db schema=tileindex``

-* a XML file, following the below VRTTI XML format, generally with the recommended ``.vrtti`` extension, referencing a vector file.
+* a XML file, following the below GTI XML format, generally with the recommended ``.gti`` extension, referencing a vector file.
 Using such XML file may be more practical for tile indexes not stored in a file, or if some additional metadata must be defined at the dataset or band level of the virtual mosaic.

-  For example: ``tileindex.vrtti``
+  For example: ``tileindex.gti``

 Tile index requirements
 -----------------------

-The minimum requirements for a VRTTI compatible tile index is to be a vector format supported by GDAL, with a geometry column storing polygons with the extent of the tiles, and an attribute field of type string, storing the path to each tile.
+The minimum requirements for a GTI compatible tile index is to be a vector format supported by GDAL, with a geometry column storing polygons with the extent of the tiles, and an attribute field of type string, storing the path to each tile.
 The default name for this attribute field is ``location``.